oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 In the security.txt there MUST be at least one field `CSAF` which points to the `provider-metadata.json` (requirement 7).
 If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of [RFC7230]).
 See [SECURITY-TXT] for more details.

-> At the time of this writing, the security.txt is still a proposed standard.
-The `CSAF` field has not been officially added yet.
+> At the time of this writing, the security.txt was just published as [RFC9116].
+The `CSAF` field is currently in the process of being officially added.

 *Example 125:*